-The seven sections of CeMSIIS are dedicated to quantitative and methodological research in medicine and life sciences.
+The six sections of the Center for Medical Data Science are dedicated to quantitative and methodological research in medicine and life sciences.

 Research at the Section for